Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item
 - Attunement

 **Glaciate**: Once a day you can cast the cone of cold spell without spending mana.
 Wisdom is your spellcasting ability unless your class uses another one.
 Whenever you use this feature you can spend two extra mana to cast it a spell level higher, up to 9th level.
-Once you've used this feature, it cannot be used again until 42 seconds pass.
+Once you've used this feature, it cannot be used again until you finish a long rest.

 **Mana**: You gain +5 maximum mana